guardian/node-modules/README.md

 > 1. Create a directory in `./packages`
 > 2. Add a `package.json`, `README.md` and `src/index.ts`
 >
-> You now have a minimal but viable, testable, publishable package.
+> You now have a minimal but verifiable, publishable package.

 ### Workflows